particle-iot/docs/src/content/datasheets/cellular/asset-tracker-som-eval-board.md

 The basic setup for the B series to be operational is shown below:

 - Plug the cellular antenna into the U.FL connector labeled **CELL** on the SoM.
 Remember never to power up this board without the antenna being connected.
-There is potential to damage the transmitter of the u-blox module if no antenna is connected.
+There is potential to damage the transmitter of the cellular module if no antenna is connected.
-- If you are going to use mobile app setup or BLE, connect the 2.4 GHz antenna (the smaller one) to the **BT** U.FL connector on the SoM.
-- Connect power the USB (3) or a LiPo battery (4).
+- Connect power the **MCU USB** (8), **VIN** (13), or a LiPo battery (14).
-- Turn on the appropriate power switches (5).
+- Turn on the appropriate power switches (15 and/or 16).

 ## Evaluation Board Schematics